nicolehao34/nicolehao34.github.io/index.md

 I'm Nicole Hao, a Master of Engineering student in Computer Science at Cornell University, passionate about AI and human-centered technology.

- My work focuses on developing tools that leverage Retrieval-Augmented Generation (RAG), deep learning, and multimodal systems to address real-world challenges in enterprise scalability, education, and healthcare.
+ My current work focuses on developing tools that leverage Retrieval-Augmented Generation (RAG), deep learning, and multimodal systems to address real-world challenges in enterprise scalability, education, and healthcare.